yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 .. note::

-   For eMMC, typically, the device ships without a partition table If there is a need to create a partition in UDA, please go :ref:`here <create-partitions-in-emmc-uda-from-linux>` and to format the partition go :ref:`here <formatting-mmc-partition-from-linux>` before proceeding.
+   For eMMC, typically, the device ships without a partition table If there is a need to create a partition in UDA, please go :ref:`here <mmc-create-partitions-in-emmc-uda-from-linux>` and to format the partition go :ref:`here <mmc-formatting-mmc-partition-from-linux>` before proceeding.

-To list software created partitions for any MMC device from u-boot prompt, use the
+To list disk partitions for any MMC device from u-boot prompt, use the
 command: :command:`mmc part`.

 .. code-block:: console